-The Hemingway-Pfeiffer Museum is situated in Piggott, not far from the state line with Missouri, and was once the home to the Pfeiffer family, who owned about 60,000 acres in the area.
-In 1927 the great writer Ernest Hemingway married Pauline Pfeiffer in Paris and was known for making frequent trips to Piggott to write and relax until they divorced.
+The Hemingway-Pfeiffer Museum can be found in Piggott, not far from the Arkansas-Missouri state line, and was once the home to the Pfeiffer family, who owned about 60,000 acres (24,281ha) in the area.
+In 1927, the great writer Ernest Hemingway married Pauline Pfeiffer in Paris and was known for making frequent trips to Piggott to write and relax until they divorced.
 A barn in the grounds of the Pfeiffer house was turned into a studio in which Hemingway penned much of A Farewell to Arms.
-The Pfeiffer family owned the house until 1950 when the Janes family bought it.
-In 1997 it was taken over by the Arkansas State University and in 1999 the house became a Museum and Educational Center, with the studio being restored to the appearance it had in the 1930s.
+The Pfeiffer family owned the house until 1950, when the Janes family bought it.
+In 1997, it was taken over by Arkansas State University, and in 1999, the house became a museum and educational center, while the studio was restored to the appearance it had in the 1930s.

 Blanchard Springs Caverns

-Blanchard Springs Cavern is an extraordinary natural phenomenon in northern Arkansas.
+Blanchard Springs Caverns are an extraordinary natural phenomenon in northern Arkansas.
 The caverns are located within the Ozark-St Francis National Forest and are a major draw for visitors who can take advantage of guided tours through various chambers and rooms within the caverns.
 The caverns were only explored for the first time in the 1950s, though discoveries made here include a Native American skeleton that dates back over a thousand years.
-The Cathedral Room, a huge open cavern, is believed to have been the site of an ancient sea over 350 million years ago.
 Visitors can expect to see spectacular formations of stalactites and stalagmites throughout the caverns.

 Little Rock Central High School